RANKED: The best smartphones in the world

 Click here for the Moto X review >>

+*The HTC One M9 is available for preorder now.
+It goes on sale April 10.

-Samsung's new Galaxy Note 4 is the best phone the company has ever made.
+Samsung's new Galaxy Note 4 is the best Android phablet you can buy.

 It has an incredibly crisp 5.7-inch screen, the best display ever used on a smartphone.
 It also has a metal frame around the edges, which makes the phone feel a lot sturdier than previous versions.
 If you want a phablet-sized phone, the Galaxy Note 4 is one of the top devices you should consider.